 View change record →The updated Terms of Use no longer include the prior disclosure that Canva uses non-essential cookies for personalization, targeted advertising, and analytics, and no longer reference a cookie policy or mechanisms to manage those preferences within the Terms document itself.
 This does not necessarily mean Canva has stopped using such cookies, but the specific disclosure and choice mechanism previously stated in the Terms have been removed.
 Users who rely on the Terms of Use as a primary source for cookie disclosures will not find that information in the updated version.

-View change record →Data derived from user activity and content, once de-identified or aggregated, may be used by Canva for any lawful purpose without restriction, including commercial purposes beyond platform operation; users cannot opt out of this use under the terms as stated.
+View full change record →Data derived from user activity and content, once de-identified or aggregated, may be used by Canva for any lawful purpose without restriction, including commercial purposes beyond platform operation; users cannot opt out of this use under the terms as stated.

 How other platforms handle this